 Wilson-Raybould also defended the requirement that all Liberal picks for the bench will be bilingual - adding all Canadians have a right to be heard in both official languages at the highest court in the land, even if that disadvantages appointees from regions of the country without a strong tradition of working in both English and French.

 Will next Supreme Court justice come from Atlantic Canada?

 Officials in Newfoundland and Labrador are lobbying to have the next Supreme Court of Canada justice come from their province, but legal experts say the federal government will likely prioritize race or language over geography.

 Justice Thomas Cromwell of Nova Scotia will retire in September and it’s generally accepted that his replacement will come from Atlantic Canada.
 Traditionally, the court has three members from Quebec, three from Ontario, one from British Columbia, one from the west and one from the Maritimes, but there has never been one from Newfoundland and Labrador.

 Andrew Parsons, the province’s justice minister, has written a letter to the federal government to say it’s time Newfoundland and Labrador was represented on the top court.
 But Adam Dodek, a law professor at the University of Ottawa, says the federal government has more to consider than Newfoundland’s position, such as the experience of the possible candidates, language skills and gender.

-Balancing both the expectation that the judge should come from Newfoundland and the electoral promise to ensure Supreme Court judges are bilingual might prove challenging, as it appears Newfoundland currently doesn’t have any bilingual judges on its appeal court, the place from which most Supreme Court judges are drawn.
+Balancing both the expectation that the judge should come from Newfoundland (as would be expected as per tradition) and the electoral promise to ensure Supreme Court judges are bilingual might prove challenging, as it appears Newfoundland currently doesn't have any bilingual judges on its appeal court, the place from which most Supreme Court judges are drawn.